carldea/helloworldjfx/non-modular/README.md

 # JavaFX App Hello World Non-Modular
-This project is derived directly from [https://openjfx.io/openjfx-docs/](https://openjfx.io/openjfx-docs/) to create a **non-modular** JavaFX based Hello World application.
+This project is derived directly from [https://openjfx.io/openjfx-docs/](https://openjfx.io/openjfx-docs/) and [https://github.com/openjfx/samples/tree/master/](https://github.com/openjfx/samples/tree/master/) to create a **non-modular** JavaFX based Hello World application.
 Non-modular means the app is built to not use the Java Platform Module System (JPMS) (aka module path), but is using the older standard class path.

 This project has all three ways to compile and run the app consolidated into one place.
 The intent of this project lets anyone clone the project to quickly start a new JavaFX App project from scratch.